santoshtechwiz/codeguru.github.io/_drafts/charp9-record-tutorial.md

 ## When to use Record

-- Loading external data from API or Database that does;not change.
+- Loading external data from API or Database that does; not change.
 - Thread Safe
 - Processing Huge Data
-- Read only data
+- Read-only data

-## Whn not to use Record
+## When not to use Record

 When you need to change the data like database operations

 ## Record Other features

-- Record type can only inherit from another record not from class
+- Record type can only inherit from another record, not from class
- - By default Record type is imutable but you can create mutable record but not recommended
+ - By default, the Record type is immutable, but you can create mutable Record but not recommended
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDIyODUyODZdfQ==
+eyJoaXN0b3J5IjpbLTE5ODI3MDUzNDQsLTE1MDIyODUyODZdfQ
+==
 -->